kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 ### Directory Service

-- A family of managed services that allow you connect your AWS resources with an on-premise Microsoft Active Directory; i.e., access AWS resources with existing corporate credentials.
+- A family of managed services that allow you to connect your AWS resources with an on-premise Microsoft Active Directory; i.e., **access AWS resources with existing corporate credentials**.
 - SSO to any domain-joined EC2 instance.
 - Active Directory: an on-premise directory service that provides a hierarchical database of users, groups, and computers that are organized into trees and forests.
   - Apply group policies to manage users and devices.